 The USDA program is for properties located in rural or semi-rural areas and the borrowers must not exceed specific income guidelines.
 The USDA refinance is a standard refinance requiring a fully documented loan including an appraisal, credit, and income among others.

 There is a pilot streamline refinance program available in 35 states and operates in a similar fashion as VA and FHA streamline programs.
 The USDA streamline is for a 30 year fixed rate only and the rate must be at least one percent lower than the existing one and can only be a USDA-to-USDA transaction.
 No cash out is allowed.

-It really all relates to equity.
-VA, FHA and USDA loans all have some form of mortgage insurance or funding fees applied, increasing the loan amount as well as the monthly payment.
+It really all depends on your home equity.
+VA, FHA, and USDA loans all have some form of mortgage insurance or funding fees applied, increasing the loan amount as well as the monthly payment.
 If there is at least a 20 percent equity position in the property refinancing out of one of these three loan types into a conventional one is the better choice.

 If there are loan to value issues and there isn’t at least 20 percent equity in the transaction then the applicable streamline should be considered.

 There can always be additional lender requirements on top of any issued guidelines called overlays.
 Some lenders may ask for an appraisal for a streamline for instance.
 If you’re thinking about refinancing, consider all your options.
 Not only could you benefit from a lower rate, but you might also be able to get rid of mortgage insurance premiums as well.Click here to check today’s VA refinance rates.

 Let’s look at a comparison of the four major loan types for a $250,000 purchase price.

 Head to Head – VA Compared to other Loan Types

 |Principle and Interest